TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 For each subsequent notification, the library looks for a notification position in the following order:

 1. First, it looks for a config defined in `notify` payload
-2. Secondly, it checks for an animation config for a given `variant` which can be defined in `createNotification`
+2. Secondly, it checks for a position config for a given `variant` which can be defined in `createNotification`
 3. Next, it looks for a global config from `createNotification`
 4. At last, when no config is found, it uses the default behaviour, which is `top`